On the existence and regularity of local times: Proofs

-In both cases the constant $c > 0$ depends only on $\gamma$, $d$, and $\alpha$. \end{theorem} \begin{proof} Let $Y_t = X_t - X_a$.
+\begin{proof} Let $Y_t = X_t - X_a$.
 The occupation measure of $Y$ is just the occupation measure of $X_t$ translated by the (random) constant $X_a$.
 Since the occupation measure of $X_t$ has a continuous density, the occupation measure of $Y_t$ has also a continuous density given by $L_Y(t,x) = L_X(t,x+X_a)$.
 Thus, in order to prove the claim, it suffices to show the estimates for $L_Y(t,x)$.
 For the first claim, we then proceed as before, noting that, again, $L_Y(x, s) \leq L_Y(x, t)$,

 The claim follows from this with the same arguments as the proof of Proposition \ref{prop:moment-bounds} by observing $Y_{u_j}-Y_{u_{j-1}} = X_{u_j}-X_{u_{j-1}}$.
 The other claim can be proved similarly, and we omit the details. \end{proof} The moment bounds obtained above translate into the following tail estimates by Chebychev's inequality.
 The proof is rather standard, and we omit the details. \begin{corollary} \quad For any finite closed interval $I\subset (0, \infty)$,